shadowmage45/TUFX/readme.md

 Brings the Unity Post Process Package (v2) into KSP, un-touched and as provided by the package developers (exception: minor helper methods added).

+## Requirements:
+* **Windows / DirectX11** (sorry OSX and Linux users, complain to Unity; the effects **require** compute shader support)
+* ShaderModel 3.5 or later graphics hardware support (5.0+ recommended)
+* KSP 1.9.0 or later
+* No exceptions.
+No OpenGL.
+No DirectX12.
+Definitely not DirectX9.
+* Any other requirements of the Unity Post Process package (look them up if interested)
+* KS3P will cause conflicts.
+Choose one or the other.
+* Scatterer currently unsupported (it is not yet available for KSP 1.9+)
+* EVE currently unsupported (it is not yet available for KSP 1.9+)

 ## Installation:
 From the distributed .zip package, extract the contents of the 'GameData/' subfolder, and place those contents into your KSP GameData/ folder; e.g. (XXX/KSP/GameData/TUFX).